 Future State

-Future maps focus on how companies can improve future customer experience relating to their products and services by implementing new tactics and the utility of new technologies that will enhance and enrich the customer’s journey.
+Future maps focus on how companies can improve future customer experience relating to their products and services by implementing new tactics and the utility of new technologies to enhance and enrich the customer’s journey.
 One example is the adoption of push notifications or chatbot software to personalize customer experience based on their wants and needs.

 Day in the Life